h-eugene/Obsidian/The first grading midterm.md

+$M$ – is a individual number that is equal to sum of the number of your birth day and number of your birth month (i.e., "day" + "month").
 # 1) What does Mathematical Analysis study?
 (Compare with high school algebra.)
 How do you understand terms “first-order theory” and “second-order theory”?
 Give examples of the first-, second- and (optionally) third-order statements in Mathematical Analysis.
 ---
 ## Mathematical Analysis vs. High School Algebra: